aksaeri/scrub/pages/about.md

 # About SCRUB

-SCRUB is a survey to provide behavioural insights for policy and messaging.
-SCRUB measures behaviours (e.g., staying home) and drivers to understand “who needs to do what differently”.
-We are using cross-sectional and longitudinal sampling to track behaviour and its drivers over time.

-Our vision for this project is an international and continuously-updated dataset that can provide local insights to help government and public health officials make better decisions to fight against the novel coronavirus.
+The Survey of COVID-19 Responses to Understand Behaviour (SCRUB) project aims to provide current and future policy makers with actionable insights into public attitudes and behaviours relating to the COVID-19 pandemic.

+Building on the COSMO project, a WHO/Europe initiative - we are running a "living survey" -- with both repeated cross-sectional and longitudinal sampling -- running throughout the pandemic.
+In this survey we track relevant protective behaviours, (e.g., handwashing and social distancing) their variations by demographic and location, and their determinants.
+We also test interventions.

+After each wave of data collection, we generate and disseminate an updated report.

-So far we have about 120 international collaborators, and are supporting country teams in setting up local versions of SCRUB.
+We have about 120 international collaborators, and are supporting country teams in setting up local versions of SCRUB.
+More than 4000 people across 40 countries have completed the first and second waves of data collection.

 ## Who is the team?